chennakeshavadasa/2.4-GHz-LNA-using-Keysight-ADS/Design Files/Trial/README.md

 # Simulated Result
-- Here I have tried to simulate every 64 RF Transistor devices to find which has min NF and good Gain.
+- Here I have tried to simulate every 64 RF Transistor devices(GaAs) to find which has min NF and good Gain.
 -  Below table is to simplify the noted result.